pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## float floated (id) (reg)
 * We should have floated the boat earlier.

----
-Ana: Where did you go during the party?

-Bob: I fled for an hour or so to the bar down the street to get away from that annoying guy from the accounting department!

----

 ## fly flew flown (irr)
 * You can fly to Italy from the regional airport.